For questions on setbacks and other related zoning questions, please email email@example.com

 The LDC allows some land uses only if granted a special exception, which is a public hearing process that allows the Town Council to weigh the appropriateness of the requested use on a case-by-case basis and attach conditions that may be necessary to mitigate the impacts on the neighborhood.

 A variance is a departure from the exact provisions of the LDC or any other Town ordinance that provides setbacks, lot dimensions, building heights, open space or buffering requirements, parking or loading requirements, floor area ratio, design, landscaping, or similar regulations.
 Variances may be granted by the Town Council through public hearings, but may not involve the actual use of property, procedural requirements, or definitions.

-There are two types of rezonings, both of which use the application for public hearing and the corresponding supplemental form:
+Rezonings are two types, both of which use the application for public hearing and the corresponding supplemental form:

 The public hearing process usually takes considerably longer than the administrative action process: